douglas-andrew-harley/cnc/metal_mill/README.md

 ### Panel for connectors

-The file [panel_cutouts.FCStd](panel_cutouts.FCStd) (created with FreeCAD) documents the panel cutouts to accept the various panel mount jacks the cabinet uses to connect to the motors, limit switches, FCCH_RFID_ESTOP_module, power, and Ethernet to the computer running LinuxCNC
+The file [panel_cutouts.FCStd](panel_cutouts.pdf) (created with FreeCAD) documents the panel cutouts to accept the various panel mount jacks the cabinet uses to connect to the motors, limit switches, FCCH_RFID_ESTOP_module, power, and Ethernet to the computer running LinuxCNC

 ## Controller Cabinet Cable Harnesses

 Inside the controller cabinet, all components are connected via the following wire harnesses.
 The Wn label of each harness refers to the designation in the schematic.

-The schematic [fcch-mill-ctrl-wiring.dxf](metal_mill_wiring.sch) (created in EagleCAD) documents the connections.
+The schematic [metal_mill_wiring.sch](metal_mill_wiring.pdf) (created in EagleCAD) documents the connections.

 ### Cables required